Khongchai/portfolio-front/readme.md

 Visit: https://khong.xyz

 You might have to wait a bit for heroku's dyno to wake up.
-I'm broke, sorry D:
+I'm broke and can only afford the free tier, sorry D:

 ## Main tech used to built the site